Little Saint Hugh of Lincoln

 Hugh of Lincoln (1246 – 27 August 1255) was an English boy whose death in Lincoln was falsely attributed to Jews.
 He is sometimes known as Little Saint Hugh or Little Sir Hugh to distinguish him from the adult saint, Hugh of Lincoln (died 1200).
 The boy Hugh was not formally canonised, so "Little Saint Hugh" is a misnomer.
 (Note: An 1173 decretal by Pope Alexander III and a 1200 bull by Pope Innocent III confirmed that no new saints could be created except by the Pope.)

-Hugh became one of the best known of the blood libel "saints": generally Christian children whose deaths were interpreted as Jewish human sacrifices. whose death in Lincoln gave rise to a prominent blood libel accusation against the local Jewish community.
+Hugh became one of the best known of the blood libel "saints": generally Christian children whose deaths were interpreted as Jewish human sacrifices.
+Hugh's death in Lincoln gave rise to a prominent blood libel accusation against the local Jewish community.
 His story, which mirrors other medieval child martyr accusations such as those of William of Norwich and Simon of Trent, became a powerful and damaging narrative in English antisemitic folklore.
 It is believed by some historians that the church authorities of Lincoln steered events in order to establish a profitable flow of pilgrims to the shrine of a martyr and saint.

 Hugh's death is significant because it was the first time that the Crown gave credence to ritual child murder allegations, through the direct intervention of King Henry III.
-It was further bolstered by Matthew Paris' account of the events, and by Edward I's support for the cult after his ordering of the expulsion of Jews from England, particularly his projection of power through the renovation of the tomb in the style of the Eleanor crosses.
+It was further bolstered by Matthew Paris' account of the events, and by Edward I's support for the cult after his ordering of the expulsion of Jews from England in 1290, particularly his projection of power through the renovation of the tomb in the style of the Eleanor crosses.

 As a result, unlike other English blood libels, the story entered the historical record, medieval literature and in ballads that circulated until the twentieth century.